sweggsy/sweggsy/README.md

 # 💫 About Me:
 Hi!
-Im sweggsy, im still learning all the thing about AI and trying to be better.
+Im sweggsy, im still learning all the thing about machine learning, deep learning, AI and trying to be better.

 ## 🌐 Socials: